 A genuine emotional roller coaster, this documentary was made entirely by one person, Kurt Kuenne, and was intended as a home movie to be given to the infant son of Kuenne's lifelong friend Andrew Bagby, who was murdered in cold blood by his monstrous ex-girlfriend when he was only 28.
 After a stunning series of twists and turns, Kuenne's "letter"… read more!

-Writer-director Shanley's adaptation of his own Broadway play is a brisk, witty, and perhaps too short account of a Catholic school in 1964, whose newish priest (Philip Seymour Hoffman) has some ideas about being friendlier with the parish than the brittle old nun principal (Meryl Streep) would like.
-When younger nun Amy Adams sees something to make her suspicious of… read more!
+Writer-director Shanley's adaptation of his own Broadway play is a brisk, witty, and perhaps overly brief account of a Catholic school in 1964, whose newish priest (Philip Seymour Hoffman) is friendlier with his parishioners than the brittle old nun principal (Meryl Streep) would like.
+When younger nun Amy Adams sees something that makes her suspicious of the priest's relationship with… read more!

 I have one regret about seeing The Fall: I waited too long, and so I caught it late in its run at the miserable Beverly Center, and the morons who staff the place started the movie about ten minutes early – whereas I showed up on time.
 So I missed the first few minutes of this thing, which is a… read more!

-Tense retelling of the historic televised interviews between British talk show host David Frost and recently resigned US president Richard Nixon is not at all the talkfest you might suspect, but is actually structured like a boxing movie, with each contender training, honing his strategy, entering the ring, taking his blows, then retreating to the corner to confer with his… read more!
+This tense retelling of the historic televised interviews between British talk show host David Frost and recently resigned US president Richard Nixon is not at all the talkfest you might suspect, but is actually structured like a boxing movie, with each contender training, honing his strategy, entering the ring, taking his blows, then retreating to the corner to confer with… read more!

 My friend Bill, who I went to college with and who designed the credits for my two features, has also designed the credits for most of M. Night Shyamalan's films.
 He not only returns to the fold with a dramatic opening title sequence, he was also hired by Shyamalan as The Happening's second unit director.
 This means that Bill got… read more!

-Another of Leigh's trademark slice-of-life British comedy-dramas, using generally unknown (to Americans) actors who work with their director for months in improv workshops in order to develop fully lived-in, realistic characters, Happy-Go-Lucky's heroine is a 30-year-old Londoner named Poppy (Sally Hawkins) who is thoroughly unflappable in her optimism no matter the situation Leigh gauges our tolerance for such an exuberantly… read more!
+Another of Leigh's trademark British slices of life, the result of working with his cast for months in improv workshops in order to develop fully lived-in, realistic characters.
+This time, Happy-Go-Lucky follows a 30-year-old Londoner named Poppy (Sally Hawkins) who is thoroughly unflappable in her optimism no matter what.
+Leigh gauges our tolerance for such an exuberantly cheerful person early on: shortly… read more!